 Absence of Leydig cells (cells in the testes that normally produce testosterone) leads to the development of partially developed genitals or ambiguous genitals.
 Ambiguous genitals are not clearly male or female.
 These defects develop because not enough testosterone is produced to stimulate the fetus to develop normal male genitals.

-Secondary hypogonadism occurs when there is a problem in the pituitary gland or the hypothalamus that prevents the pituitary gland from secreting the hormones that stimulate the testes.
+Secondary hypogonadism occurs when there is a problem in the pituitary gland or the hypothalamus (the part of the brain that controls the pituitary gland) that prevents the pituitary gland from secreting the hormones that stimulate the testes.
 Some of the causes involve genetic disorders that cause many other abnormalities.

 Isolated luteinizing hormone deficiency occurs when only one pituitary hormone, luteinizing hormone, is missing.
 When luteinizing hormone is missing, the testes develop and produce sperm, because these functions are also controlled by follicle-stimulating hormone.
 However, the testes do not produce enough testosterone, so affected boys do not develop secondary sexual characteristics.
 Boys do continue to grow and may have abnormally long arms and legs.

 Some children are normal but simply do not start puberty at the usual age, a phenomenon called constitutional delay of puberty.
-Children with constitutional delay of puberty are often referred to as late bloomers.
 Constitutional delay is more common among boys, and many children have a family history of delayed puberty in a parent or sibling.

 Short stature is common during childhood and adolescence in children with constitutional delay, but at the expected time of puberty, growth often declines because the growth spurt that typically occurs at puberty is delayed.
 As a result, there is a noticeable difference in height between affected children and their peers during the early adolescent years.
 These children typically show signs of puberty by age 18 and ultimately reach a normal height and develop normally.
 However, the delay may cause anxiety.